ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Interestingly, there exists a cultural divide between reindeer herders depending on the region they inhabit, either the western or eastern Taiga.
 In the west, herders like Godla and Sartlong live in small communities, congregating in small nuclear families, or if their reindeer herding patterns happen to coincide.
 This was in stark contrast to the Eastern reindeer herders, which live in just one or two large nomadic communities.

 I'm not sure of the exact reasons, but perhaps owing to the large community that the Eastern reindeer herders live in, they are much more commonly visited by foreign and domestic tourists than their Western counterparts.
 Tourists are coming all the time.
 And when guests arrive, they visit whoever they want to.
-It's no doubt an over generalization to say that everyone wants guests, but it certainly seeemed that way because there is an expectation to bring gifts, and of course to pay for their room and board.
+It's no doubt an over generalization to say that everyone wants guests, but it certainly seemed that way because there is an expectation to bring gifts, and of course to pay for their room and board.

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-04_18-30-11-084000_evan.webp" description="The Eastern reindeer herders Summer camp." %}